algorandfoundation/algokit-utils-ts-debug/docs/README.md

 # AlgoKit TypeScript AVM Debugging Utilities

-Debugging utilities can be used to simplify gathering artifacts to be used with [AlgoKit AVM Debugger](https://github.com/algorandfoundation/algokit-avm-vscode-debugger) in non algokit compliant projects.
+Debugging utilities can be used to simplify gathering artifacts to be used with [AlgoKit AVM Debugger](https://github.com/algorandfoundation/algokit-avm-vscode-debugger).

 ## Install